wp-plugins/robo-gallery/readme.txt

 = How to customize border of the gallery thumbnails? =

 In gallery settings you can find general settings section where you can turn on/off thumbnails border.
 Also you can customize there style of the border, namely width, color and style of the thumbnail borders

+= Where specify description of the gallery images? =

+When you open gallery settings inside you'll find images manager section.
+Images manager make you able to add/edit descriptions and titles of every gallery image

 = Do you have some limits for images amount in gallery? =